grantmacken/dotfiles/README.md

-# dotfilesi
+# dotfiles
 Work In Progress [dotfiles](https://github.com/webpro/awesome-dotfiless) hacked by Grant Mackenzie

+## Rationale
+ - Toolbox kept under git control ( my main *working* desktop development environment )
-Rationale: My current working desktop environment, that can be downloaded to set up a new setup.
+ - Repo can be downloaded and incorporated into a new os setup

+## How To

+Project has a single `Makefile`
+- `make help` will outline other make targets
+-  Make targets mostly uses *Stow* to create symlinks from this repo to where ever they are required.

+## How I have organizes this stuff

-After a brief search on how best to organize my dofiles under git control, I set upon using [stow](http://mywiki.wooledge.org/DotFiles) ]
+After a brief search on how best to organize my dotfiles under git control, I set upon using [stow](http://mywiki.wooledge.org/DotFiles) ]

 The dotfiles is a git controlled repo on [github](https://github.com/grantmacken/dotfiles) and cloned into my projects